zuozhenggh/learning-library/solutions-library/peoplesoft-move-improve/governance-policies/policies.md

 # Setting up Governance Policies

 ## Introduction
 Cloud Manger provides the ability to define and manage policies.
 Using the governance framework, administrators can manage life cycle activities of environments.
-Policies can be scheduled or executed realtime by connecting through events.
+Policies can be scheduled or executed real time by connecting through events.

-Estimated Lab Time: 30 minutes
+Estimated Lab Time: 30 minutes + 15 minutes for environment starting/stopping

 ### Objectives
 In this lab you will: